bretttolbert/moongas-py-mediaserver/README.md

 ## Features

-- Simple minimalist web interface, perfect for a party jukebox hosted on your home WiFi network
+- Simple minimalist web interface
+- Perfect for a party jukebox hosted on your home WiFi network
 - Multiple playback options (configurable):
     1. Play local media files in the browser (using HTML5 `<audio>` tag)
     2. "Play" by opening YouTube search for _"(artist) (album) (title) video"_ (configurable)